hansmarc/Otis/Readme.md

 - Delete a index, tag.
 - Reindex all orders.
 - View detailed index info with the possibility to copy this info to the clipboard.
-- Create a prg file with the creation of the table and index files with the table properties viewer.

 >**Table and index properties viewer :**